I am on a mission to visit as many European inspired or European style towns America has to offer. New Glarus, WI was on of them.

 They offer guided and self tours but make sure you check their hours before you visit.

-There is a list of things you can do and visit in New Glarus but come back May-October.
+There is a list of things you can do and visit in New Glarus but come back in Spring, Summer or Fall.
 We sure will!